BKS Stal Bielsko-Biała: Football

 From the very beginning, the officials of BKS were determined to form a football team.
 Apart from footballers, BKS had the departments of table tennis and gymnastics.
-In 1927, a stadium was built in Biala.
+In 1927, a stadium was built in Biała.
 To commemorate this occasion, an international football tournament took place, with teams from Czechoslovakia and Weimar Germany.
 In interwar Poland, the football team of BKS Bielsko played in local A Class, which was roughly the equivalent of the third level of Polish football system.
 BKS failed to win promotion to the top level of local football, the so-called Silesian League, or Silesian A-Class (see Lower Level Football Leagues in Interwar Poland).

 In May 1945, following World War II, during which ethnic Poles were forbidden to officially play football games, BKS was recreated.
 In the early 1950s, BKS Stal, as it was called since 1949, gained a wealthy sponsor: the Textile Machine Factory Befama.
 Apart from Befama, other local factories also supported the club.
 In 1957, the stadium of BKS was renovated, and to mark the event, Stal tied 4–4 in a friendly game with Cracovia.

 Until 1973, BKS Stal remained in the regional leagues, either 4th or 3rd level.
 In 1973, its football team won promotion to the Second Division.
 With a new, extremely wealthy sponsor (Fabryka Samochodow Malolitrazowych), Stal had a new manager, Antoni Piechniczek, who worked there in 1973–1975.
 In its first season, Stal was close to the promotion to the Ekstraklasa, finishing the year in the second spot, only behind GKS Tychy.
 In 1974, very talented goalkeeper Józef Młynarczyk joined BKS, to remain there until 1977.
 Stal remained in the Second Division for 5 years, to be relegated in mid-1978.

 In 1981 Stal returned to the Second Division, and after one year, it was again close to the promotion to the Ekstraklasa, finishing the 1981/82 season as the second team, behind GKS Katowice.
 In 1982/1983, Stal was relegated.
 In 1980, Stal's U-19 team was Polish runner up, losing 0–2 to Polonia Bydgoszcz in the final game of the U-19 championship.

 After the relegation of 1983, Stal so far has not returned to the Second Division.
 It was close in 1984, 1985 and 1987.
 In 1989, Stal was relegated to the fourth level, to return to the third level after one year.
 In the 1990s, Stal played either in the 3rd or 4th level, and in 2003, the team found itself in the 5th level.
 In the late 2000s Stal returned to the third level.